To my mom:

 No matter what happened in our lives everything felt stable because of you.
 “It will be fine, you’ll be fine, we are fine,” you said.
 Now I know that you said that even when you were scared.

-In my teen years and my young adulthood I looked for what broke me.
-There was so much talk about counseling and inner healing.
+In my teen years and my young adulthood, I looked for what broke me.
+There was so much talk about counselors, therapy, and inner healing.
 All those things are good, sure, but I was broken because we are all broken.
-It wasn’t anyone’s fault and it definitely wasn’t yours.
+It wasn’t anyone’s fault, and it definitely wasn’t yours.

 You did your best and that is the most precious gift anyone has ever given me.